dirtmaxim/kabr-tools/README.md

-# tracks2crops
+# imageomics-tools
-This repository contains scripts for mini-scenes extraction from CVAT tracks.
+This repository contains tool for working with data for annotating animal behavior.